Easy Hoki Fish Recipe: Crispy Lemon-Garlic Baked Hoki With Herbed Potatoes

 Air Fry

-Brush with oil, season, and air fry at 200 C or 390 F for 8 to 10 minutes.
-The circulating air gives lovely browning while keeping the center moist.
-It’s perfect for easy fish recipes when you don’t want to heat the oven.
+Brush with oil, season, and air fry at 200°C for 8 to 10 minutes.
+The circulating air gives lovely browning while keeping the centre moist.

 Grill

-Marinate in olive oil, lemon, garlic, and herbs, then grill on well-oiled grates for 3 to 4 minutes per side.
-This is excellent for summer and for turning your hoki fish recipe into a barbecue star.
+Marinate in olive oil, lemon, garlic and herbs, then grill on well-oiled grates for 3 to 4 minutes per side.
+Excellent for summer barbecues.

 Steam

-If you want the cleanest flavor and maximum tenderness, steam on a rack over simmering water for 6 to 8 minutes and finish with soy, ginger, and sesame.
-A light option for anyone who prefers delicate fish dinner meal ideas.
+If you want the cleanest flavour and maximum tenderness, steam on a rack over simmering water for 6 to 8 minutes and finish with soy, ginger and sesame.

 Ella’s Beach Market Story